Projects configuration and Settings#

 Jobflow-remote allows to handle multiple configurations, defined projects.
 Since for most of the users a single project is enough let us first consider the configuration of a single project.
 The handling of Multiple Projects will be described below.

-Aside from the project options, a set of General Settings can be also be configured through environment variables or an additional configuration file.
+Aside from the project options, a set of General Settings - Environment variables can be also be configured through environment variables or an additional configuration file.

 Project options#